felixlosada/hugo/content/post/english-work.md

 title = "American Ceasar: How the US census divides and conquers racial individuality and fosters generalisation" tags = [
     "other",

 ]
+description = "English work"
 +++

 Ah, *white*, *hispanic or latino* , *black or african-american* or *asian*.

 The great generalisation of our generation.
 Some things come easy, and some things come hard.
 The United States' census has been silently dividing racial groups and conquering racially fuelled discussion.
-The American experiment has brought large and through change throughout every area of social culture, federal and governmental change.
+The American experiment has brought large and thorough change throughout every area of social culture, federal and governmental change.
 These beneficial ammendments to the systems that fuel one the richest and most powerful countries on this earth have positively - yet negatively - affected the general masses worldwide.

 The census divides racial groups into the following.
 * White alone, non-Hispanic